Dear Readers/Visitors,

 The compulsory conciliation process had never been used before and came with no guarantees of success.
 But, the international system had delivered for us once before, and we were determined to try again, by trusting in the power of justice.

-This is an historic agreement and marks the beginning of a new era in Timor-Leste’s friendship with Australia.
+This is a historic agreement and marks the beginning of a new era in the friendship between Timor-Leste and Australia.

-We may be a small country but we believe that this success reinforces the strength of the rules-based international order of the Convention on the Law of the Sea as the legal architecture which protects the world’s oceans.
+We may be a small country, but we believe that this success will strengthen the application of international standards and the legal architecture that protects the world’s oceans.

 Kay Rala Xanana Gusmão